curexe/SmartPay-iFrame-Docs/README.md

 <sup>2</sup> If mandatory input parameters aren't provided, the iframe will display an error message and fail to submit transactions.

 <sup>3</sup> SingleAmt and recurAmt are individually non-mandatory, but one must be used.
 Also, if recurAmt is used, recurFreq and recurStart both become mandatory.

+<sup>4</sup> Email is the only unique field, and is therefore the only field used to determine whether two consumers are the same.
+CustomConsumerID and CustomOrderID are not enforced as unique fields; these fields are entirely at the retailers discretion to employ as they see fit.